 HTML Tutorial Part 1.
-All You Need To StartPosted by TotalDC
+HTML IntroductionPosted by TotalDC

 Earlier I covered basic idea what is HTML and basically how it works.
-Now lets dive deeper and learn more about HTML.
+Now lets dive deeper into HTML introduction and learn more about HTML.

 What are Tags and Attributes?